Guido Reni: Work in Naples and return to Bologna

 Returning to Bologna more or less permanently after 1614, Reni established a successful and prolific studio there.
 He was commissioned to decorate the cupola of the chapel of Saint Dominic in Bologna's Basilica of San Domenico between 1613 and 1615, resulting in the radiant fresco Saint Dominic in Glory, a masterpiece that can stand comparison with the exquisite Arca di San Domenico below it.

 He also contributed to the decoration of the Rosary Chapel in the same church with a Resurrection; and in 1611 he had already painted for San Domenico a superb Massacre of the Innocents (now in the Pinacoteca Nazionale di Bologna) which became an important reference for the French Neoclassic style, as well as a model for details in Picasso's Guernica.
 In 1614–15 he painted The Israelites Gathering Manna for a chapel in the cathedral of Ravenna.

 Circa 1615 in Bologna, Reni created one of his most reproduced works, Saint Sebastian (sometimes called by the Italian San Sebastiano).
 The painting is thought to have been a commission for a member of the papal court due to the presence of lapis lazuli in the blue of the sky, an expensive material usually supplied by clients.
 Reni painted Saint Sebastian a total of six times, though the 1615 rendition is arguably the most recognizable.
 Notably, the painting has been adored by Oscar Wilde and other gay artists throughout history.

 Leaving Bologna briefly in 1618, Reni travelled to Naples to complete a commission to paint a ceiling in a chapel of the cathedral of San Gennaro.
 However, in Naples, other prominent local painters, including Corenzio, Caracciolo and Ribera, were vehemently resistant to competitors, and according to rumour, conspired to poison or otherwise harm Reni (as may have befallen Domenichino in Naples after him).
 Reni's assistant was so badly wounded that he returned to Rome.
 Reni, who had a great fear of being poisoned, chose not to outstay his welcome.

 After leaving Rome, Reni alternately painted in different styles, but displayed less eclectic tastes than many of Carracci's trainees.
 For example, his altarpiece for Samson Victorious formulates stylized poses, like those characteristic of Mannerism.

 In contrast, his Crucifixion and his Atlanta and Hipomenes depict dramatic diagonal movement coupled with the effects of light and shade that portray the more Baroque influence of Caravaggio.
 His turbulent yet realistic Massacre of the Innocents (Pinacoteca, Bologna) is painted in a manner reminiscent of a late Raphael.
-In 1625 Prince Władysław Sigismund Vasa of Poland visited the artist's workshop in Bologna during his visit to Western Europe.
+In 1625, Prince Władysław Sigismund Vasa of Poland visited the artist's workshop in Bologna during his visit to Western Europe.
 The close rapport between the painter and the Polish prince resulted in the acquisition of drawings and paintings.

-In 1630, while Bologna was suffering from plague, Reni painted the Pallion del Voto with images of Saints Ignatius of Loyola and Francis Xavier.
+In 1630, while Bologna was suffering from plague, Reni was commissioned by the Senate of Bologna to paint Pallion del Voto with images of Saints Ignatius of Loyola and Francis Xavier, and of the Virgin Mary with child accompanied by the patron saints of Bologna.